jakob07ffm/C_Clock/README.md

 # C_Clock
-A very simple C Clock
+A very simple C Clock that you can use for your own code.